adityam/filter/README.md

 **NOTE** Only works in MkIV

-The `\process<filter>file{...}` macro also processes remote files specified using urls.
+The `\process<filter>file{...}` macro also processes remote files specified using URLs.
 For example, to see a typeset version of this manual, use

     \processmarkdownfile{https://raw.github.com/adityam/filter/master/README.md}